Determining whether a bridge is reaching the end of its useful life is part science, part sense, part adventure.

 When the sound changes from a high-pitched clacking to a low rumbling noise, there is evidence the bridge deck may be delaminating underneath.
 Delamination occurs when the top layer of concrete separates from the layer below it.
 This separation is a pathway for moisture to attack the structure's interior, destroying it from the inside out.

 A geologist hammer can also be used to sound different areas of the bridge.
-Inspectors listen for delamination they might have missed just by looking at it.
+Inspectors listen for delamination that might not be visible to the naked eye just by looking at it.

 Here, Jason uses a hammer to tap along the surface of a timber bridge, looking for spots of possible rot.